Andereoo/TkinterWeb/docs/source/javascript.rst

 The following JavaScript event attributes are supported: ``onchange``, ``onload``, ``onclick``, ``oncontextmenu``, ``ondblclick``, ``onmousedown``, ``onmouseenter``, ``onmouseleave``, ``onmousemove``, ``onmouseout``, ``onmouseover``, and ``onmouseup``.

 .. tip::

-    As of version 4.25, it is highly recommended to enable debug messages (i.e. via `HtmlFrame(root, messages_enabled=True, ...)`) when testing new scripts.
+    As of version 4.25, it is highly recommended to enable debug messages (i.e. via ``HtmlFrame(root, messages_enabled=True, ...)s``) when testing new scripts.
 Otherwise, if a script fails it will fail silently.

 Embedding Python in your document
 ---------------------------------